 The Sabbath is about laying your burdens at the feet of the cross and forgetting about it for a 24 hour period; spending time with Jesus.

 The Sabbath was made for you.
 So, Don’t miss out on the blessing!!

-The New Covenant does not do away with the law, as some teach, but writes it in our hearts (see Hebrews 8:7-10).
+The New Covenant does not do away with the law, as some teach, but writes it in our hearts (see Heb 8:7-10).

 Unfortunately, many Christians limit this Sabbath commandment to only the Old Covenant.
 However, Scripture does not support such a view.
 Since the Sabbath has a redemptive significance, it is vitally linked with the New Covenant.